RishatRakhmatullin/Apache.JMeter/HALAL-ASH/readme.md

    Adding the product M times, where M is a random number from 1 to 3
 5. Randomly selecting a product ID in the shopping cart
 5. Removing the selected product ID from the shopping cart
-6. Removing the selected product from the cart Removing the product N times, where N is a random number from 1 to 2
+6. Removing the selected product from the cart.
+   Removing the product N times, where N is a random number from 1 to 2
 6. Logging out of the system
 <p